Scooter Saga, Part I

 Want a scooter license in Taiwan?
-The first step’s a trip to the hospital…
+The first step is a trip to hospital…

 Obtaining a driver’s license in Taiwan—for a four-wheeled vehicle or, in my case, an “ordinary heavy-duty motorcycle”—is more complicated than in New Zealand.